 In fact, there is a direct correlation between the number of cigarettes a smoker smokes per day, the length of time a smoker spends smoking, and the risk of contracting esophageal cancer.
 Squamous cell cancer is typically treated with radiotherapy or surgery.

 Cancer may develop in the patches of altered, columnar cells of Barrett’s esophagus.
 This occurs when the cells begin to replicate, divide, or mutate in an abnormal manner.
 This type of cancer occurs in the lower third of the esophagus, as this is where Barrett’s usually develops.
 Keep in mind that Barrett’s can also occur in the larynx or the trachea as well.

 Patients with Barrett’s esophagus have 50-100 times increased risk of developing esophageal cancer compared to the general population.
 A 2002 study demonstrated that the risk of adenocarcinoma increased with the length of Barrett’s esophagus, and also with the severity of acid reflux.
 Unlike squamous cell carcinoma, however, the risk of adenocarcinoma and high-grade dysplasia has not been shown to be affected by smoking and alcohol consumption.

 VA Service Connected Compensation for GERD and other complications

-GERD is a very common ailment among the US population.
+GERD (Gastroesophageal Reflux Disease) is a very common ailment among the US population and is even more common among Vietnam Veterans and Korean War Veterans.
 Not only is it inconvenient and uncomfortable, but GERD also can create more serious complications when unmanaged or untreated.
 Prolonged exposure to gastric acid in the esophagus, due to frequent and longstanding GERD, can have severe complications on the esophageal tract and its surrounding organs.
-These complications can include: